akshatvermavi/HealthCare_SAD_devs_Technex23/README.md

 ## If you have a local clone, you can update it by running the following commands.

-  git branch -m dev main
+  git branch -m main3 main

   git fetch origin